 WITH clause is enabled.

-RECURSIVE can be disabled by setting the server configuration parameter gp_recursive_cte to
+RECURSIVE can be deactivated by setting the server configuration parameter gp_recursive_cte to

 Parent topic: Querying Data

 The subqueries, which are often referred to as Common Table Expressions or CTEs, can be thought of as defining temporary tables that exist just for the query.
 These examples show the

 WITH clauses can be used the same way with

 WITH clause effectively provides temporary tables that can be referred to in the main command.